Interest rate risk definition

 How to Reduce Interest Rate Risk

-Interest rate risk can be mitigated, either by diversifying one's investments across a broad mix of security types, or by hedging.
-In the latter case, an investor can enter into an interest rate swap agreement with a third party, thereby offloading the risk of rate fluctuations onto the other party.
+Interest rate risk can be mitigated, either by diversifying your investments across a broad mix of security types, or by hedging.
+In the latter case, you can enter into an interest rate swap agreement with a third party, thereby offloading the risk of rate fluctuations onto the other party.
+However, the other party will charge a fee in exchange for taking on the associated interest rate risk (which essentially increases your interest expense or reduces your interest income).